shuzhao-li-lab/asari/README.md

 Annotation typically involves compound libraries and databases.
 Please refer to specific workflows.

+Flash entropy is used in some MS/MS search.
+See notebooks/index_spectral_db.ipynb on preparing the database from MSP or JSON.

 ### Pipelines
 An example pipeline is [PCPFM](https://pypi.org/project/pcpfm/), which includes data processing, annotation, QC and data wrangling.
 Thermo raw files conversion is included in PCPFM.